matn7/Google-Platform-Notes/systemdesign/BBG.md

 unavailable due to network partitions or other failures.
 * Users connect to the data center that is physically closest to them.

-**26. MTP (Simple Mail Transfer Protocol).**
+**26. SMTP (Simple Mail Transfer Protocol).**
 * The standard protocol for sending emails between mail servers.
-Role in Email System: Used to transfer emails from the sender's mail server to the recipient's mail server.
+* Role in Email System: Used to transfer emails from the sender's mail server to the recipient's mail server.

 **27. POP (Post Office Protocol).**
 * A protocol for retrieving emails from a mail server to a local client.